The Best Places to See New England Fall Foliage

 New Hampshire’s White Mountains

 Praveen P.N/Getty ImagesTake Route 302 from Twin Mountain to Bartlett to admire the dazzling display of New England foliage in Crawford Notch State Park in Hart’s Location, the smallest town in New Hampshire with just 43 residents.
 Be sure to explore the stunning views of the highest peak in the Northeast, Mount Washington, and consider seeing the sights from the summit.
 Take a ride up on the oldest mountain climbing train in the world, Mount Washington Cog Railway, or drive yourself up via the Mount Washington Auto Road.
 Enjoy the scenic route through Crawford Notch State Park, and stop to enjoy any of the 10 waterfalls along the way.
+While in the Granite state, make sure to travel along the Kancamagus Highway, an ideal trip for fall foliage.

 Where to stay: Spend a night or two in luxury at the grand Omni Mount Washington Resort in Bretton Woods, which is just two and a half hours from Boston and where you’ll get to enjoy even more gorgeous scenery.
 Don’t miss these other stunning mountain towns in America, including another one in New Hampshire.